Vaucluse

 Vaucluse (/fr/; Vauclusa (Classical norm) or Vau-Cluso (Mistralian norm)) is a department in the southeastern French region of Provence-Alpes-Côte d'Azur.
-It had a population of 561,469 as of 2019.
+It had a population of 572,056 as of 2023.
 The department's prefecture is Avignon.

 It is named after a spring, the Fontaine de Vaucluse, one of the largest karst springs in the world.
 The name Vaucluse itself derives from the Latin Vallis Clausa ("closed valley") as the valley ends in a cliff face from which the spring emanates.

 History

-Vaucluse was created on 12 August 1793 out of parts of the departments of Bouches-du-Rhône, Drôme and Basses-Alpes, later renamed Alpes-de-Haute-Provence.
-The then rural department was, like the nearby city of Lyon, a hotbed of the French Resistance in World War II.
+The department of Vaucluse was created on 12 August 1793 out of parts of the departments of Bouches-du-Rhône, Drôme and Basses-Alpes.
+The western part, the former Comtat Venaissin, had been part of the Papal States until 1791.

+The then vastly rural department was, like the city of Lyon to the north, a hotbed of the French Resistance in World War II.